pingcap/docs-cn/dev/reference/tools/data-migration/features/manually-handling-sharding-ddl-locks.md

         ```

 3. Use `show-ddl-locks` to confirm if the DDL lock has been successfully unlocked.
-4. Use `query-status` to confirm if the synchronization task is normal.
+4. Use `query-status` to confirm if the replication task is normal.

 #### Impact

-After manually unlocking the lock, the following sharding DDL can be synchronized automatically and normally.
+After manually unlocking the lock, the following sharding DDL can be replicated automatically and normally.

 ### Scenario 3: Some DM-workers are temporarily unreachable during the DDL unlocking process